StefanRichterHuber/Thermobeacon-server/README.md

   name: Basement # Human readable name of the beacon.
 Will be part of the MQTT message to identify the source.
 Required.
   topic: home/ThermoBeacon/Basement # MQTT topic.
 Defaults to 'ThermoBeacon/{name}'
 cron: "*/1 * * * *" # CRON expression.
 If none given, the configured devices are only read once and the app stopps immediately after.
+seconds_to_scan: 30 # Seconds to scan for bluetooth devices.
+Defaults to 30s.
 #timezone: Europe/Berlin # Timezone for parsing the CRON expression.
 Defaults to UTC.
 mqtt:
   url: tcp://localhost:1883 # URL to MQTT